MEDVEDx64/TestStuff/README.md

 Compiling
 =============

-Type *'make'* to build *TS*.
+Type *'make'* to build *Test Stuff*.
 In case of linkage fault you can compile it by typing the following:
 `cc *.c -o TestStuff -lSDL -lSDLmain -lSDL_image -lGL -lGLU -ldl -lm -pthread -s -O2`.

 License